fischerphilipp/CloudSyncMonitor/README.md

 It might be necessary to change some settings after the Cloud Sync Monitor Logic App has already been deployed.
 The following settings can be configured after deployment:
 - Recurrence setting (interval / frequency)
 - Refresh token
-- The setting whether to only report errors or all successfull sync relationships
+- The setting whether to only report errors or all successful sync relationships
 - Mail subject
 - Notification mail recipient